 The first paper, which supported my work on the Whitehead conjecture, includes a theorem for computing finite group cohomology referred to as the Cardenas-Kuhn Theorem in the book by Milgram and Adem.
 The second paper served as a model for many papers by Martino, Priddy, Benson, Feshbach, and others studying the classifying spaces of finite groups.
 This paper is really a paper on representation theory and Mackey functors; thanks to G. Carlsson's work on the Segal Conjecture, it has definitive topological interpretation.
 One novelty was the use of modular representation theory of finite semigroups.

-The two recent papers reflect my ongoing interests in group cohomology.
-The first of these connects a previously mysterious invariant of the cohomology of finite groups defined by topologists Henn-Lannes-Schwartz to duality results of algebraists like Benson and Carlson, and to Benson's regularity conjecture, subsequently proved by Symonds.
+The three recent papers reflect my ongoing interest in group cohomology.
+The first of these connects a previously mysterious invariant of the cohomology of finite groups defined by topologists Henn, Lannes, and Schwartz to duality results of group theorists Benson and Carlson, and to Benson's Regularity Conjecture.
+This was subsequently proved by Symonds, and the third paper makes use of this.